Saturday, June 25, 2011

 Review

 Not only was KUNG FU PANDA 2 more awesome and funnier than the first movie (click here), but it also has a darker tone and a plot much deeper than the original.
 This continuation boasts excellent characterisation with other aspects that proved to be positive, including better animation and more well-choreographed action sequences.
 Alongside Jack Black, Angelina Jolie, Dustin Hoffman, Seth Rogen, and others are the new additions to the voice cast, such as Gary Oldman, who did a fantastic job of voicing Lord Shen.
 However, his character is compared to Ian McShane's Tai Lung in the predecessor and is more intimidating than the former.
-I can't believe all this time that I knew that the goose, Mr. Ping, is not Po's dad.
+I can't believe I knew all this time that the goose, Mr. Ping, is not Po's dad.
 I laughed at the scene when Po says, "My fist hungers for justice!" and then his stomach growls, "That was my... fist."

 KUNG FU PANDA 2 proves to be exciting in 3D when it delivers an immersive experience for fans.
 It was an entertaining, if not a more action-oriented animated sequel.